 Cheese with trace levels (less than 0.5 gram) of lactose include: organic aged cheese (such as Cheddar, Parmesan + Swiss) can be digested by many people with lactose intolerance.
 During the cheese making process, most of the lactose is drained off with the whey.
 The small amount that remains in the curd is changed to lactic acid during ripening (aging) of cheese.

 Fabulously fermented foods are easier on the digestive system.
 They contain beneficial bacteria, and help repopulate the gut with good probiotic life.
+Kefir is a fermented milk product (cow, goat, or sheep milk) that’s sort of like a drinkable yogurt.
+Kefir contains high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate, enzymes + probiotics.

 Since butter is made from mostly milk fat, it contains very little lactose, and is often very well tolerated.
+And it’s no coincidence that fats help with the absorbtion of the all those minerals found in dairy products.
+Total buttery bonus.

 Then, there’s always the tried and true non-dairy options like: almond milk.
 My other personal favourites are coconut and hemp.
 I always buy unsweetened.
-Or love to *make my own* and add a date, or touch of maple syrup to sweeten it up a bit.
+Or I love to *make my own* and add a date, or touch of maple syrup to sweeten it up a bit.
 Yum.